 - 1800RESPECT offers confidential information and counselling to anyone who is experiencing abuse at home, you can call by dialling 18000RESPECT and the helpline is monitored 24 hours

-- Beyond Blue launched a dedicated coronavirus hub, offering a free hotline with access to counsellors, online community forum and resources to help you through this difficult period
+- Beyond Blue launched a dedicated coronavirus hub, offering a hotline with access to counsellors, online community forum and resources to help you through this difficult period

-- eheadspace offers free online counselling for people aged between 12-25, and their family and friends.
+- eheadspace offers online counselling for people aged between 12-25, and their family and friends.
 If you have a Medicare card, you may be entitled to subsidised mental health sessions through an allied health referral from your GP

 Find the help you need today

 Protecting your mental health during the coronavirus is not always simple or easy, but the ideas above will help you stay mentally strong during these challenging times.
 If your financial situation is the cause of much of your stress, or you’d just like to help someone else, sign up for a fundraiser through GoFundMe.
-Our free fundraising model helps you keep more of your donations, and you can receive your funds within days.
+Our fundraising model helps you keep more of your donations, and you can receive your funds within days.
 Get started today.